juanfung/pycge/docs/index.rst

 This returns the *difference* in equilibrium values between ``base`` and ``sim``.

-Viewing an instance or results
+Viewing an Instance or Results
 ------------------------------

 To export anything::